 Unwrapping The Value Of Packaging

-From a marketing perspective, packaging is the single most important element in being able to translate and transport a brand’s offering from one location to another.
-Considering the story of the brand, whether it has a tone or how it visually communicates that tone of voice is important.
+From a marketing perspective, packaging is the single most important element in translating and transporting a brand’s offering from one location to another.
+Considering the brand’s story and how it visually communicates its tone of voice is important.
 In today’s instance, how hospitality brands communicate their tone of voice from restaurant to home.
-What previously would have been a customer’s ‘in-dining’ experience is now an ‘at-home’ experience.
+What previously would have been a customer’s dining experience is now an ‘at-home’ experience.
 Temporarily adapting a ‘go out to eat’ business model to ‘eat at home’ is a huge shift for the hospitality industry.
 Synergising a physical location’s brand language to an at-home language is where packaging makes all the difference.
-Providore is one initiative that’s changing the at home experience for hospitality with their fine selection of Melbourne’s best restaurants now delivering to your door.
-One of Melbourne’s favourite Asian fusion cuisine restaurants, Chin Chin, are also continuing their all sensory experience with home deliveries up to 10km and very cool packages.
+Providore is one initiative changing the at-home experience for hospitality with their fine selection of Melbourne’s best restaurants now delivering to your door.
+One of Melbourne’s favourite Asian fusion cuisine restaurants, Chin Chin, also continues its all sensory experience with home deliveries up to 10km and very cool packages.

-Packaging enables the customer to see, feel and experience their favourite restaurant’s in-dining experiences to a memory at home.
+Packaging enables the customer to see, feel and experience their favourite restaurant’s in-dining experiences at home.
 As such, some hospitality brands are packaging their treats and goodies to be delivered at home.
 Others are offering an in-home dining experience for customers to cook their own food.

 If you’d like help to promote your hospitality brand, please reach out as we’re all in this together.